Generic name: aminophylline [ am-i-NOF-i-lin ]

 - Have changed your diet in the last few weeks.

-Check with your doctor right away if you or your child have the following symptoms after using aminophylline: nausea or vomiting that continues, headaches, trouble with sleeping, seizures, or irregular heartbeats.
+Check with your doctor right away if you or your child have the following symptoms after using this medicine: nausea or vomiting that continues, headaches, trouble with sleeping, seizures, or irregular heartbeats.

-aminophylline may add to the central nervous system (CNS) stimulant effects of caffeine-containing foods or beverages such as chocolate, cocoa, tea, coffee, and cola drinks.
-Avoid eating or drinking large amounts of these foods or beverages while using aminophylline.
+This medicine may add to the central nervous system (CNS) stimulant effects of caffeine-containing foods or beverages such as chocolate, cocoa, tea, coffee, and cola drinks.
+Avoid eating or drinking large amounts of these foods or beverages while using this medicine.
 If you have questions about this, check with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, and herbal or vitamin supplements.